joholl/fireCore/README.md

 The only two changes to the upstream TinyCore is the `overlay.gz` and the modified `config.txt` which instructs the Raspberry Pi to apply the overlay.

+Booting from the network takes about 80 seconds, from power-on to the app running.